-- Intra-uterine device (IUD) containing either copper or levonorgestrel (e.g., Mirena®) - Sterilisation (e.g., vasectomy, bilateral tubal ligation ('clipping or tying tubes' or hysterectomy) - Total abstinence from heterosexual intercourse during the entire period of risk associated with the study medication (from dosing until at least your last study visit) is considered an acceptable form of contraception if this is in line with your preferred and usual lifestyle.
+- Intra-uterine device (IUD) containing either copper or levonorgestrel (e.g., Mirena®) - Sterilisation (e.g., vasectomy of sole male partner at least 6 months prior to dose, bilateral tubal ligation ('clipping or tying tubes' or hysterectomy)

-Hormonal methods of contraception other than the Mirena®, are not acceptable forms of contraception for this study.
-If you are using a hormonal methos (other than the Mirena®) you will not be able to participate in this study.
+Hormonal methods of contraception, other than the Mirena®, are not acceptable forms of contraception for this study.
+If you are using a hormonal method (other than Mirena®) you will not be able to participate in this study.

-You / your partner are encouraged to also use a barrier form of contraception, from screening through until the end of follow up.
+You and your partner are also encouraged to use a barrier form of contraception, from your dose of investigational medicine through until your last study visit.
 Barrier methods of contraception include: